Types of maintenance: 5 examples

 Once all the information has been analyzed by the CMMS, maintenance teams are able to visualize all the interventions, to see how frequently a maintenance operation has been undertaken and to anticipate unplanned downtime in order to react accordingly.
 The different equipment parts are ordered in advance to always have stock.

-Towards predictive maintenance?
+Type of maintenance 5 - Towards predictive maintenance?

 A next-gen CMMS like Mobility Work, a solution that offers a performing analytics tool able to gather all the data entered by maintenance teams themselves, aims to progressively help plants evolve towards predictive maintenance.
 It allows technicians to anticipate breakdowns: they generate reports directly in their maintenance management software, they know when a piece of equipment might break down and therefore proceed to industrial maintenance operations.
 Once again, the most important thing is anticipation because any failure could slow down the production and become extremely costly.
 Predictive maintenance can be implemented thanks to an intuitive and easy to use CMMS, which will ease industrial maintenance technicians’ lives and generate tables and graphs for them thanks to all the data entered by all their colleagues.